tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体直播/控制台指南/MediaLive 频道创建/创建输入_intl_en.md

 A channel input is MediaLive's media stream input channel, which is usually associated with one security group and one MediaLive channel.
 Currently, channel input supports multiple input protocols such as RTP, RTP-FEC, RTMP, UDP, HLS, HTTP-MP4, etc as well as pull and push input methods.
 Each channel can be associated with one security group and one MediaLive channel.
 For more information, please see [MediaLive Creating channel](https://intl.cloud.tencent.com/document/product/1048/38374).
-The status of the input associated with a channel will be displayed as “attached”.
+The input associated with a channel will be displayed as “attached”.
 ![](https://main.qcloudimg.com/raw/33f00ffaaf22432d973b500228daa947.jpg)

 >!